MIRI Detector Subarrays

 MIRI’s detector arrays have the ability to read out partial frames through the manipulation of clocking patterns.
 Subarray readouts reduce the frame time to less than the nominal 2.775 s per full frame.
 The portion of the full array that forms the subarray is read out and stored while the remaining parts of the array are reset.

-Nine different subarrays are available for imaging, coronagraphic imaging, and low-resolution spectroscopy (LRS): 4 separate subarrays for coronagraphs, one for high background, 3 for bright objects, and one slitless LRS spectrum.
-No subarrays are available for the medium-resolution spectrometer (MRS).
+There are 15 different subarrays available for imaging, coronagraphic imaging, and low-resolution spectroscopy (LRS): the FULL array, 4 separate subarrays for coronagraphs, 1 for high background, 5 for bright objects, 1 for LRS slit, and 3 for LRS slitless.
+This includes new subarrays for Cycle 6: 2 for bright objects, a new dedicated subarray for LRS slit, and 2 for LRS slitless.
+No subarrays are available for the medium-resolution spectrometer (MRS) or wide field slitless spectroscopy (WFSS).

 Figure 1.
 Subarray locations for the MIRI imager as viewed from the telescope looking down onto the detector